-Four concerts featuring the uOttawa Orchestra, a pre-professional training ensemble conducted by David Currie.
+A series of concerts featuring the uOttawa Orchestra, a pre-professional training ensemble.
 Over 80 student musicians play in the orchestra, many of whom also perform in the Ottawa Symphony Orchestra (OSO).

-The University of Ottawa Wind Ensemble under the direction of Daniel Gress performs four concerts a year with a wide range of repertoire encompassing a variety of styles and eras.
-Original works for concert band are emphasized, but repertoire includes outstanding arrangements and transcriptions as well.
+Our Wind Ensemble performs four concerts a year with a wide range of repertoire encompassing a variety of styles and eras.
+Original works for concert band are featured, but repertoire also includes outstanding arrangements and transcriptions.

 We present a wide array of other concerts which have free admission: alumni recitals, chamber music ensembles, choirs, art song, brass choir, guitar ensembles, piano duos, music by new composers, jazz ensemble, student concerts at the National Arts Centre and more!

 A master class is a one-on-one music lesson in which a master musician teaches selected students on stage in front of fellow students and members of the public, allowing the audience to learn along with the featured student.

 Each year, the School of Music holds a colloquium series where leading music scholars in the fields of composition, musicology, music theory, and piano pedagogy are invited to present their current